-- 1. Change in field conditions. - a.
-A rehabilitation, widening, or any construction is complete and load rating has not been updated. - b.
-Adequacy or condition of repairs or temporary shoring are questionable, see NBI Item 103. - 2.
-Increases in Dead Load on a Bridge: - a.
-If the asphalt thickness is more than 2" of load rated depth. - b.
-If the asphalt thickness is 6" or more, verify the existing depth and the load rated depth. - c.
-If the asphalt has a variable thickness more 3". - 3.
-A new Load Rating is required when a Fair structure (NBI 5) is coded Poor (NBI 4), or when the NBI rating of a Poor structure is reduced.
+- Change in field conditions. - A rehabilitation, widening, or any construction is complete and load rating has not been updated. - Adequacy or condition of repairs or temporary shoring are questionable, see NBI Item 103. - Increases in Dead Load on a Bridge: - o If the asphalt thickness is more than 2" of load rated depth. - If the asphalt thickness is 6" or more, verify the existing depth and the load rated depth. - If the asphalt has a variable thickness more 3". - A new Load Rating is required when a Fair structure (NBI 5) is coded Poor (NBI 4), or when the NBI rating of a Poor structure is reduced.
 A structure in Poor condition has an NBI rating for Item, 59 Superstructure, 60 Substructure or 62 Culvert is less than 5.
-In these cases, for a Load Rating to be considered complete: - a.
-The Inspection Report in BrM must include a Work Candidate with Scope, Schedule, and Cost to restore the capacity of the controlling member(s).
-Do not include other items in the repair (Work Candidate) such as traffic control or other structural deficiencies that exist on the structure.

-- b.
-The Load Rating must include a second Load Rating with a Summary that assumes the repair provided was completed.
-The second Load Rating must explain the BrR input changes, and indicate the improved Load Rating factors and NBI ratings in a second Load Rating Summary. - c.
-The Team Lead and Load Rating Engineer is responsible for the following NBI Items when a Load Rating requires posting. - i.
-Team Lead must notify the BIP Lead - ii.
-Update NBI Item 41 Structure Open, Posted, ...
-Closed to Traffic - iii.
-Update NBI Item 70 Bridge Posting (capacity 5 0). - iv.
-Upload Load Rating submittal files to the Bridge File Load Rating folder.
+In these cases, for a Load Rating to be considered complete: - The Inspection Report in BrM must include a Work Candidate with Scope, Schedule, and Cost to restore the capacity of the controlling member(s).
+Do not include other items in the repair (Work Candidate) such as traffic control or other structural deficiencies that exist on the structure. - The Load Rating must include a second Load Rating with a Summary that assumes the repair provided was completed.
+The second Load Rating must explain the BrR input changes, and indicate the improved Load Rating factors and NBI ratings in a second Load Rating Summary. - The Team Lead and Load Rating Engineer is responsible for the following NBI Items when a Load Rating requires posting. - Team Lead must notify the BIP Lead - Update NBI Item 41 Structure Open, Posted, ...
+Closed to Traffic - Update NBI Item 70 Bridge Posting (capacity 5 0). - Upload Load Rating submittal files to the Bridge File Load Rating folder.

-5.3.6 Posting & Pictures
+5.3.7.
+Posting & Pictures

 It is the Team Leader's responsibility to verify the posted signs comply with MUTCD requirements, including cases where the MUTCD requires additional advanced warning signs.
-All Posted structures must have a picture of each sign in the Bridge File PDF named POST, see Document ID.
+All Posted structures must have a picture of each sign in the Bridge File PDF named POST, see Document\DD.
 Routine Inspections must submit a new POST.PDF if the Bridge File does not have one.

-5.3.7 Repair Recommendations
+5.3.8.
+Repair Recommendations and Work Candidates